armata/bitrack.tech/_posts/2017-8-24-fixing-the-telephone-wiring.md

 As you can see, I've properly grounded the wire and connected the second telephone line too.

-The result is a great success -- the attainable rate has changed from ~9000/30000 to ~1000/42000:
+The result is a great success -- the attainable rate has changed from ~9000/38000 to ~10000/42000:

 ![_config.yml]({{ site.baseurl }}/images/vdsl2_info.png)

-Currently this doesn't mean anything to me as I have a 20 down, 2 up package but it will be of great importance in the future when I configure MLPPP.
+Currently this doesn't mean anything to me as I have a 20 down, 2 up package but it will be of great importance in the future when I get a business account and configure MLPPP.

 ![_config.yml]({{ site.baseurl }}/images/speedtest_result.png)